Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft_window.rst

 Supported Types
 ===============

 The data type to the FFT window is controlled by the ``TT_DATA`` template parameter .
-This can take one of three choices: cint16, cint32, or cfloat (AI Engine (AIE) only, not AIE-ML).
+This can take one of three choices: cint16, cint32, or cfloat (AIE only, not AIE-ML).
 This selection applies to both input data and output data.

 The ``TT_COEFF`` template parameter  can take one of three values, int16, int32, or cfloat, but currently, this value is forced by the choice of ``TT_DATA``, so ``TT_COEFF`` must be set to: